dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Function return types cannot be annotated because in Lua, functions are un-named values and there is no reliable way for a static analysis of a function call's return value.

-The supported type annotations are as follows:
+The supported type-annotations are as follows:

 ``integer``
   denotes an integral value of 64-bits.